Living in Finland

 All citizens of the European Union who stay in Finland longer then three months must register their stay in Finland.
 You can already start the registration process in your home country by using the Enter Finland e-service.
 Once in Finland you have to finalize the registration by visiting the local police station.

 Cost of Living

 Since higher education in Finland is funded by the state through the Ministry of Education, students enrolled in regular Bachelor's or Master's degree studies pay no tuition fees.
 Students have to pay for their books and other materials, as well as accommodation and living expenses.
-The cost of living is comparable to the rest of Europe on average.
-The monthly living expenses of a single student are around EUR 700-900 per month depending on the area you are living in/studying in.
+The general cost of living is relatively high and the monthly living expenses of a single student are around atleast EUR 700-900 per month depending on the area you are living in/studying in.

 Temporary expenses include the housing deposit, which will be refunded at the end of the tenancy period.
 The expense for textbooks is very low, since most of the course books can be borrowed from libraries.
 Please note that there are always unexpected expenses for any international traveller.

 Finnish higher education institutions (both Universities and Universities of Applied Sciences) have created an insurance package that provides coverage at a reasonable price and as comprehensive as possible for your needs while you are studying in Finland.